-Because the substrate in the lake fluctuation zone is steep and contains little fine sands or gravels suitable for plant establishment, colonization of invasive species in this area would be minimal.
-Under the proposed project operation, the areas exposed during lake drawdowns would be inundated in late summer during the flowering period for invasive species known to occur in the vicinity of the proposed project, so seed production would be limited.
 Project operation would also include occasional vehicular use of the project access road, which could transport weed seeds into the project area.
 However, Kenai Hydro would operate the project remotely, thus maintenance traffic would be infrequent.
 Proposed recreation use of the project area may also transport invasive plants into and around the project area.
 Increased hiking, hunting, boat use, and camping along access roads, the transmission line corridor, and on Grant Lake may readily bring invasive plants from outside the project area to substrates where they can become established.
-Therefore, Kenai Hydro's proposed survey frequency would identify any need for additional control measures.
+Therefore, Kenai Hydro's proposed surveys would identify any need for additional control measures.

 Measures to control the spread of invasive species at sites where soil and vegetation disturbance occurs is critical to limiting the spread of invasive weeds because these are the most likely sites of new colonization.
 As such, Kenai Hydro's proposal to restore disturbed areas within 1 year upon completion of construction activities would limit opportunities for potential establishment of invasive plant species.
-Kenai Hydro's proposed measures to avoid or minimize effects on vegetation and reduce the potential spread of invasive plants would also limit potential effects on special-status plant species discussed below.
+Kenai Hydro's proposed measures for protective buffers, site restoration, and survey and treatment of invasive plant infestations would minimize effects on vegetation and would also limit potential effects on special-status plant species discussed below.